-When I did my first review of Microsoft Dynamics CRM vs Infusionsoft it wasn't pretty for the gang from Redwood.
-After meeting with a prospect a couple of months later who gave me the quote above I just had to share these additional points for those still researching Microsoft Dynamics CRM vs Infusionsoft.
+(First posted 10/24/29) When I did my first review of Microsoft Dynamics 365 vs. Keap CRM it wasn't pretty for the gang from Redwood.
+After meeting with a prospect a couple of months later who gave me the quote above I just had to share these additional points for those still researching Microsoft Dynamics CRM vs. Keap.

-The company the prospect worked for was a vibrant, growing marketing firm who was looking for at least 50 seats between the sales, marketing, and operations division of his firm.
+The company the prospect worked for was a vibrant, growing marketing firm that was looking for at least 50 seats between the sales, marketing, and operations divisions of his firm.

 The Price For 50 Seats